 Place a pan with milk over medium heat and bring it to almost boiling temperature.
 It’s a bit tricky: milk should be hot enough, but not bubbling.

 Reduce the heat, add lime juice and mix it.

 Cover the pan with a lid and leave for 15 minutes on low heat.

-When milk has curdled and whey (greenish liquid) separated, use a very fine strainer or butter muslin to strain cottage cheese.
-Leave it in strainer for 30-40 minutes to make sure that all whey has drained.
+When milk has curdled and whey (greenish liquid) separated, use a very fine strainer lined with cheese cloth to strain cottage cheese.
+Leave it in strainer for 30-40 minutes to make sure that all the whey has drained.

 This recipe doesn’t have to be precise.
 I usually prepare cottage cheese at a glance.
 So if you see that after adding lime juice milk isn’t curdling well, don’t be afraid to add a little more.
 Some limes are juicier than others.
 Make sure to add a little at a time.